bradonomics/bradonomics.com/_bookmarks/2021-09-17-garden-history.md

 tags:
 ---

-Taking a new approach to the way we publish personal knowledge on the web.
+> [T]aking a new approach to the way we publish personal knowledge on the web.